mottosso/Qt.py/CAVEATS.md

 To check for enum use regression you can add `--check`.
 This will change the return code to the number of enums that require changing.
 A return code of zero indicates that no enum changes are required.
+This check can only find and fix code that is directly using enums on Qt class names.
+If you used `self.EnumName` or other methods of accessing the enum objects the `--partial` check may find them.
+This is unable to automatically fix your code but shows you possible code that you will need to manually fix.